Controlling an HA Service

 For more information about HA service status, see Understanding Service Status.

-Controlling a Service from the Browser
+Controlling a Service

 All High Availability services configured in a cluster can be controlled from the